OpenAI Gym and Python for Q-learning - Reinforcement Learning Code Project

 First we're importing all the libraries we'll be using.
 Not many, really...

-import numpy as np import gym import random import time from IPython.display import clear_output
+import numpy as np import gymnasium as gym import random import time from IPython.display import clear_output

 Creating the environment

 Next, to create our environment, we just call